quantum-fusion/springboot_swagger_example-master-cassandra/README.md

 ./upload.script

-#Step6: Install Kubernetes, and Launch REST service (see ./Kubernetes/README.md)
+#Step6(Not currently supported due to limitation in Docker with datastax driver v3): Install Kubernetes, and Launch REST service (see ./Kubernetes/README.md)

 cd ./Kubernetes